ggoDeye/ghostlore-projectile-yeet/README.md

 2. `Trigger()` method is called by game (ITriggerOnProjectileSpawn interface)
 3. Harmony postfix patch executes immediately after
 4. All `SpriteRenderer` components are disabled (`enabled = false`)
-5. All `ParticleSystem` components are stopped
-6. Projectile logic continues normally, but with no visuals
+5. Projectile logic continues normally, but with no sprite visuals
-7. On projectile termination, cache is cleaned up
+6. On projectile termination, cache is cleaned up

 ## Limitations

 - Only affects projectiles with `ScaleToMatchProjectileRadius` component
-- May hide particle effects along with sprites
+- Particle effects remain visible (sprite rendering disabled only)
 - Debug logging only enabled in DEBUG builds
 - Requires game restart to fully unload